ddotx/rxjs-state/libs/rxjs-state/src/lib/core/operators/coalesce.md

   ```
  ## Scoping
- If two subscriber share the same scope object, changes will only be emitted to one of the subscriber.
-This simple
+ If multiple coalesce operators are configured with the same scope object, only one change will be emitted to the first `Subscriber`.
- example shows how it is possible to coalesce multiple subscribers to one shared scope object.
+ This simple example shows how it is possible to coalesce multiple subscribers to one shared scope object.
 This will result in
  only one rendering call thus having multiple subscribers to the incoming stream.

  ```typescript